 In May 2017 the Financial Accounting Standards Board (FASB) issued Accounting Standards Update No. 2017-09 (ASU 2017-09): Compensation - Stock Compensation which provides clarity and reduces both the diversity in practice and cost and complexity when applying the guidance in Topic 718, Compensation - Stock Compensation to a change to the terms or conditions of a share-based payment award.
 ASU 2017-09 is effective in fiscal years beginning after December 15, 2017.
-The Company is currently evaluating the impact of the pending adoption of ASU 2017-09 on the consolidated financial statements.
+The Company adopted and applied ASU 2017-09 which did not have a material impact on the consolidated financial statements.